parrt/cs652/projects/Java-vtable.md

 In our case, we will access the vtable through the `clazz` field: `o->clazz->_vtable`.

 Each new method name in a class hierarchy gets a new *slot* number, which corresponds to the position within the vtable.
-The order in which subclasses defined overridden methods does not matter, they still need to have the same slot number as defined by the superclass method definition.
-For example, switching the order of the methods in Truck should have no effect on the vtable order as the order of slot was defined in the superclass.
+The order in which subclasses define overridden methods does not matter, they still need to have the same slot number as defined by the superclass method definition.
+For example, switching the order of the methods in `Truck` should have no effect on the vtable order as the order of slot was defined in the superclass.

 ```java
 class Truck extends Vehicle {